zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installing-nic/installation-with-helm.md

 |**nginxAgent.customConfigMap** | The name of a custom ConfigMap to use instead of the one provided by default. | "" |
 {{</bootstrap-table>}}
 {{< /table >}}

-## Notes

-- The values-icp.yaml file is used for deploying the Ingress Controller on IBM Cloud Private.
-See the [blog post](https://www.nginx.com/blog/nginx-ingress-controller-ibm-cloud-private/) for more details.
-- The values-nsm.yaml file is used for deploying the Ingress Controller with NGINX Service Mesh.
-See the NGINX Service Mesh [docs](https://docs.nginx.com/nginx-service-mesh/tutorials/kic/deploy-with-kic/) for more details.